 Extreme weather events, from coastal flooding, intense heat, record amounts of rainfall in some areas and historic droughts in others, are becoming increasingly common as the Earth’s average temperature rises.
-The World Meteorological Organization has linked some of 2013’s most extreme weather events – think back to Typhoon Haiyan in the Philippines, as well as flooding in central Europe and record high temperatures in Australia, Asia and Africa, to human-induced climate change.
+The World Meteorological Organization has linked some of 2013’s most extreme weather events – Typhoon Haiyan in the Philippines, flooding in central Europe and record high temperatures in Australia, Asia and Africa – to human-induced climate change.

 It’s not that hurricanes are new, or that the Earth has never seen forest fires or intense heat.
 But as the ocean and air temperatures are rising, the conditions that these events are taking place in are changing.
 Brenda Ekwurzel, a senior climate scientist with the Union of Concerned Scientists, likens it to playing on a grass tennis court rather than clay.
 “The players are the same, but when they’re hitting the balls on the grass court, they are going much faster.”

 When it comes to environmental allergies and asthma – whether the offender is pollen, mold or air pollution – sufferers are at the mercy of what is in the air when they walk out their front doors.
 Climate change, and the extreme weather events that come with it, are altering that air.
 Simply put, the game is changing for people with allergies and asthma.